 We built a monitor and pointed it at Suno's trending feed.
 Three months later we understood why it never moved: not because it had frozen, but because no one was maintaining it.
 We had been photographing a fossil.

 Here is how it started.
-Suno publishes an endpoint — /api/trending — that returns a chart called "Explore — Top 10 Songs" (playlist ID 1190bf92…).
-Anyone can read it without logging in, so we did the obvious thing and treated it as the platform's public face.
-From Apr 13, 2026 we photographed it once a day through Jul 5, 2026: 84 distinct days of captures.
+Suno published an endpoint — /api/trending — that returned a chart called "Explore — Top 10 Songs" (playlist ID 1190bf92…).
+Anyone could read it without logging in, so we did the obvious thing and treated it as the platform's public face.
+From Apr 13, 2026 we photographed it once a day through Aug 22, 2026: 129 distinct days of captures.

 Days we watched the same 2024 track sit unmoved at the top of this endpoint — the entire length of our capture window.
-The real freeze runs far longer: every track on the list was created in September 2024, and the snapshot has been served untouched for roughly 22 months.
+The real freeze ran far longer: every track on the list was created in September 2024, and the snapshot was served untouched for roughly 22 months.
+Suno removed the public route to it on 2026-07-24; the object survived, and we still read it daily.

 The receipts